The Heidelberg Tributary Loading Program

 Data quality control and data screening

-The data provided in the River Data files have all been screened by NCWQR staff.
+The data provided on the data portal have all been screened by NCWQR staff.
 The purpose of the screening is to remove outliers that staff deem likely to reflect sampling or analytical errors rather than outliers that reflect the real variability in stream chemistry.
 Often, in the screening process, the causes of the outlier values can be determined and appropriate corrective actions taken.
 These may involve correction of sample concentrations or deletion of those data points.

-This micro-site contains data for approximately 126,000 water samples collected beginning in 1974.
+This data portal contains data for over 150,000 water samples collected beginning in 1974.
 We cannot guarantee that each data point is free from sampling bias/error, analytical errors, or transcription errors.
 However, since its beginnings, the NCWQR has operated a substantial internal quality control program and has participated in numerous external quality control reviews and sample exchange programs.
 These programs have consistently demonstrated that data produced by the NCWQR is of high quality.

 A note on detection limits and zero and negative concentrations